TeamANU/Documentation/README.md

 ---

 ### Why Do We Have Documentation?
-To show that We abide by certain laws and that We want to buid trust with Our Community.
+To show that We abide by certain laws and that We want to build trust with Our Community.